 I combine the spinner with my mom’s blue mirror—these dark sapphire mirrors were a hugely popular and fashionable statement in the 1930s—and the Barclay skaters.
-The Barclay Company made cast lead soldiers and a wide variety of figures often combined with Lionel scale train sets.
-They stopped making these figures at the entry of the United States into WWII, and retooled their factory to make bullets instead of toys.
+The Barclay Company made cast-lead soldiers and a wide variety of figures often combined with Lionel scale train sets.
+They stopped making these figures at the entry of the United States into WWII and retooled their factory to make bullets instead of toys.

-Hanging from my early electric, 1928 ceiling lamp are a wonderful selection of mercury glass balls from the 1920s and 30s.
+Hanging from my early electric, 1928 ceiling lamp is a wonderful selection of mercury glass balls from the 1920s and 30s.
 The mirroring was created by swirling mercury inside the hand-blown glass balls, so these are also not for play and if you have any, please keep them high up on a tree or as in this example, hung from the ceiling so that tiny hands cannot reach them.

-Until the less fragile Bakelite and Catalin superseded it it was the plastic of choice for small, inexpensive decorative items and remained in use for such well into the 1950s.
+Until the less fragile Bakelite and Catalin superseded it, it was the plastic of choice for small, inexpensive decorative items and remained in use for such well into the 1950s.
 There are many vintage Christmas items made from Celluloid; I have quite a few in my collection, including a little pack of celluloid reindeer trimmed with jaunty red silk ribbon bows.

 Next in the movie is another of my prize possessions, my mother’s Glolite cellophane tree from the 1930s.
 Glass rods extend inside the hollow body of the tree and transfer light from a bulb outward to their bubble-light shaped tips, thus being a very early example of the concept that would lead to fiber optic light.
 The tree is decorated with many very small mercury glass ornaments and is always the showpiece of my holiday display, although it is not as showy as several other items.

 These aluminum trees can be found in many variations and sizes, as well as a wide price range.
 The more branches a tree has, as well as the degree of fluffiness of the pom poms at the tips of the branches determine value, with the bushier, more flamboyant tress fetching more money.
 The most expensive are the colored trees, as they did come in pink and—more rare—green.

-The color wheel is a very simple design; it is simply a great big incandescent bulb (the light I bought came with its original 200 watt floodlight) shines thru the colored plastic panes of a wheel as it slowly rotates.
+The color wheel is a very simple design; it is simply a great big incandescent bulb (the light I bought came with its original 200-watt floodlight) shines thru the colored plastic panes of a wheel as it slowly rotates.
 The original bulb was bright enough the illuminate the tree from the far side of a large room—in fact, it was bright enough to light up (and heat) the entire room and potentially my entire house!
-Authentic may be wonderful, but I replaced that massive, energy-sucking bulb with a nice new CFL (compact florescent lamp) bulb and moved the color wheel closer to the tree.
+Authentic may be wonderful, but I replaced that massive, energy-sucking bulb with a nice new CFL (compact fluorescent lamp) bulb and moved the color wheel closer to the tree.

-Of the three key components—the aluminum tree, the color wheel and the revolving stand—the hardest to find in good, working condition was by far the stand.
+Of the three key components—the aluminum tree, the color wheel, and the revolving stand—the hardest to find in good, working condition was by far the stand.
 Expect to pay more for a functional stand in like-new condition that what you paid for the tree and the color wheel combined.

 © 2012 DIYmyOmy